 Nallur Kandaswamy Temple

-One of the most impressive religious building in Jaffna and one of the most significant Hindu temple complexes in the country dedicated to God Murugan.
+One of the most impressive religious buildings in Jaffna and one of the most significant Hindu temple complexes in the country dedicated to God Murugan.

 Nagadeepa Purana Raja Maha Viharaya